 In 1689, John Locke wrote that individuals had the right to "life" and "liberty."
 Soon, his ideas spread across the world and helped create a new system of rule.
 In this engaging biography, readers learn about the inspiring life of John Locke and his role in the Enlightenment.
 Featuring brilliant images and fascinating facts, this book will have readers eager to learn more about Locke's incredible life.
 The supportive text, glossary, and index combine to give readers the tools they'll need to better understand such topics as the Glorious Revolution and empiricism.

-This nonfiction reader gives children an in-depth look at what a career as a police officer is like.
-Readers will learn about various aspects of life as a police officer--from being accepted into the academy to keeping streets safe.
+Give readers an in-depth look at what a career as a police officer is like.
+With this informative nonfiction title, readers will learn about various aspects of life as a police officer--from being accepted into the academy to keeping streets safe.
 Readers will learn what a typical day in the police academy is like as well as a day in the field as an officer.
-Through helpful charts and diagrams and colorful images in conjunction with informational text and stunning facts, readers discover important aspects of keeping communities safe, including what's inside the patrol car, K-9 units, reading Miranda rights to suspects, writing incident reports, penal codes, and interrogations.
+Through Time For Kids(C) content, helpful charts and diagrams, and colorful images in conjunction with informational text and stunning facts, readers discover important aspects of keeping communities safe, including what's inside a patrol car, K-9 units, reading Miranda rights to suspects, writing incident reports, penal codes, and interrogations.
+This book also includes text features such as a table of contents, glossary, and index, as well as resources like an interview with a real-life police officer, a bibliography, a list of useful websites for learning more about this profession.
+Keep students reading from cover to cover this high-interest book!

 Follow the life of George Washington as he makes his way from being a farmer to the first president of the United States of America.
 Readers will learn all about his interesting and inspiring life in this engaging biography that features informational text, vibrant, detailed images and a timeline of Washington's life.